-The firms that create a digital platform that can leverage the wider fintech wealth ecosystem, providing access to new and emerging technologies to help augment their core financial adviser business, will in the long-run have the largest competitive advantage.
-These organisations will be able to cater to an individual client need, while still providing their financial advisers scale and efficiency through digital technology.
+The ability for a firm to create a digital platform that can leverage the wider fintech ecosystem, providing access to new and emerging technologies to help augment their core financial advisor business, will in the long-run have the largest competitive advantage.
+These organizations will be able to cater to an individual client need, while still providing their financial advisors scale and efficiency through digital technology.

-Organisations are already starting to make significant investment to create the next generation of financial adviser platforms.
-As the wealth management industry becomes more commoditised through the proliferation of digital technology, it is important that firms understand which areas of the value chain are core to the success of their business, and which can be outsourced to strategic partners.
+Organizations are already starting to make significant investment to create the next generation of financial advisor platforms.
+As the wealth management industry becomes more commoditized through the proliferation of digital technology, it is important that firms understand which areas of the value chain are core to the success of their business, and which can be outsourced to strategic partners.